WSUproject/Software-Engineering-Project/sdp.md

   In the second sprint that runs from March 2 to March 6 we will complete the accomodation posting feature for minimum vialble project.
   In the third sprint that runs from March 7 to March 12 will complete the job posting feature for minimum viable project.
   The Minimum vialble project will be completed on march 12.
+  The Requirements Specification will be available on 2/20/2024 by 11:59PM The Design Specification Document will be available on 2/27/2024 The Product will be available on 3/11/2024